Best Air Purifiers for Asthma (2026)

 TL;DR

-The best air purifier for asthma is the IQAir HealthPro Plus.
+At Clean Air Critic, the best air purifier for asthma is the IQAir HealthPro Plus XE.
 Its HyperHEPA filter captures particles down to 0.003 microns, it produces zero ozone, and it carries the AAFA Asthma & Allergy Friendly certification.
 For a more affordable option, the Coway Airmega AP-1512HH is also AAFA-certified and delivers strong True HEPA performance at around $160.
 Budget buyers should consider the Levoit Core 300S, which pairs quiet overnight operation with smart scheduling for under $150.

 Full Comparison